zchyde/brooklinebooksmith.com/_drafts/kids-books-to-cuddle-up-with.md

 [*The Radiant Road*](http://www.brooklinebooksmith-shop.com/book/9780525953470) by Katherine Catmull - One of my favorite new books of the year so far is this fairy tale of a YA novel.
 Clare returns to Ireland and faces terrible danger, but Catmull spins her words into warm, living, growing, powerful things.
 (Young adult.)

-When you finally need to just DO SOMETHING, try coloring a page of Kerby Rosanes's [*Animorphia*](http://www.brooklinebooksmith-shop.com/book/9780147518361), a coloring book that lets you feel fidgety with a combination of colossal, realistic animals, otherworldly cartoon characters, and doodle pages for your own inventions.
+When you finally need to just DO SOMETHING, try coloring a page of Kerby Rosanes's [*Animorphia*](http://www.brooklinebooksmith-shop.com/book/9780147518361), a coloring book that lets you feel fidgety with a combination of colossal, realistic animals; otherworldly cartoon characters; and doodle pages for your own inventions.

-When even that won't do the trick, pull out the secret weapon*: Wee Sing*sing-alongs.
+When even that won't do the trick, pull out the secret weapon*: Wee Sing* sing-alongs.
 These things have been around for decades, with their catchy tunes and kid chorus. [*The Best of Wee Sing*](http://www.brooklinebooksmith-shop.com/book/9780843121841) is a compilation of some of their best-loved songs and children's classics.
 Maybe don't break it out first thing in the morning, but when you all need to blow off a little steam, bellowing along to something cheery can really do the trick.

 &nbsp;